Interview and live pics by Marko Syrjala

 Yeah, it was good seeing Gene and Paul [Stanley] in the studio.
 I’m proud to be a part of Kiss history even in a small way, you know? “laughs”

-Who actually played on that track, is it Gene, Paul, Eric and you?
+Who played on that track?
+Is it Gene, Paul, Eric, and you?

-For many fans it was not really clear who played on that track and some people even thought it was Peter Criss playing drumsï¿½
+For many fans, it was not clear who played on that track, and some people even though it was Peter Criss playing drumsï¿½

 Was it Eric again who contacted you for that thing?

-Usually you’re a very visual kind of player on stage and you have a plenty of your own room there.
+Usually, you’re a very visual kind of player on stage, and you have plenty of room there.
 Would you ever think of playing behind a curtain again like you had to do with Kiss?

 Well, it depends, I mean, probably not.
-When Kiss asked me to do it, I never thought I would have done that, but there’s some bands that I’m fans of that I would do it for, like Van Halen “laughs”
+When Kiss asked me to do it, I never thought I would have done that, but there are some bands that I’m a fan of that I would do it for like Van Halen “laughs.”

 What’s the status of Billy Idol right now?

-He’s taking a little time off and I think we’re gonna do a new record in the summer and maybe some more shows?
+He’s taking a little time off, and I think we’re going to do a new record in the summer and maybe some more shows?